 But, it’s not all bad news.

 We already know that many of olive oil’s constituents are heart-protective.
-It reduces inflammation, cholesterol oxidation, and more (9).
-In addition, it can lower blood pressure by improving the health of artery walls.
-An early 2000s study resulted in a reduced need for hypertension medications by 48% (10).
+It reduces inflammation, cholesterol oxidation, and more (10).
+Additionally, olive oil can lower blood pressure by improving the health of artery walls.
+An early 2000’s study resulted in a reduced need for hypertension medications by 48% (11).

 When blood flow to the brain is disturbed or inhibited, either by obstructing it with a clot of bleeding out of the artery, it’s called a stroke.